keptn/tutorials/site/tutorials/keptn-quality-gates-prometheus-08.md

 - **Prometheus**: In this demo we are using Prometheus as our monitoring tool and datastore.
 Therefore, Prometheus will be installed along with the [Prometheus integrations](https://github.com/keptn-contrib/prometheus-service) for Keptn.

-- **Podtatohead demo application**: We are going to use the CNCF [podtatohead demo application](https://github.com/cncf/podtato-head) for this demo with a custom built image that serves our purpose.
+- **Podtatohead demo application**: We are going to use the CNCF [podtatohead demo application](https://github.com/cncf/podtato-head) for this demo with a custom-built image that serves our purpose.
 The demo application will be ready for you after the installation.

 - **Gitea**: A user interface to browse the Keptn managed Git repo will be installed.